-Bar stools and counter stools offer a comfortable seating option for kitchen counter areas, pub tables and dining rooms.
-They come in a wide range of styles and looks, from traditional bar stool models to contemporary bar stool designs.
+Barstools and counter stools offer a comfortable seating option for kitchen counter areas, pub tables and dining rooms.

 Counter stools have a seat height of 24 to 26 inches high for table surfaces that are 36 inches high.
-Pair counter-height bar stools with 35 to 37-inch high tables.
+Pair counter height stools with 35 to 37-inch high tables.

-Of course, these bar and counter heights may exist only in a perfect world.
+Of course, the above mentioned bar and counter heights may exist only in a perfect world.
 Your own table or counter height may be higher or lower than the norm.
-For these variations, adjustable bar stools may be best.

-This type of barstool has a seat mounted on an a hydraulic column.
-At the touch of a lever you can change the seat height, a great plus for smaller children or when trying to accommodate guests of varying heights.
+This type of barstool has a seat mounted on a hydraulic column.
+At the touch of a lever you can change the seat height, a plus for smaller children or when you need to accommodate guests of varying heights.

 The answer to how many stools you’ll need depends on how big a counter space you have and how many guests you are trying to make room for.